You only need it if you want private healthcare treatment should you fall ill or are injured in the future.

 Health insurance can pay for private treatment of medical conditions and injuries you would usually have to pay for because:

-It is not available on the NHS
+Your treatment is not available on the NHS

 You want the treatment immediately (without joining an NHS waiting list)